To Daughter or Not to Daughter . . . Part I, Sarah not Sarah

 While Edward Logsdon may have married a woman named Sarah (I have not perused records to see if that was indeed her name), there is absolutely no evidence, not one zilch of an iota of a fact, to suggest that Dugal had a daughter named Sarah.
 Our best source, the will, is silent in her regard.
 Could she have been left out of the will?
 After all, Ruth was not mentioned.

 I will detail the problems with Ruth in the next posting.
 Suffice it to say that it is possible Dugal had daughter(s) and did not name them in the will.
 However, two thoughts come to my mind.
 First of all, daughters were more often than not detailed in their father’s will during this time period.
 Sometimes they are given nothing more than jewelry or furniture, but they are mentioned alongside of the sons.
 Secondly, Dugal’s wife in Scotland, Elizabeth Mackintosh, was left a sizeable allowance by her father, Lachlan Mackintosh, 19th Chief of Clans Chattan and Mackintosh, then deceased, and said money was to be administered by her brother, Lachlan Mackintosh, 20th Chief of Clans Chattan and Mackintosh.
 Dugal’s own daughter inherited his lands, even though they later went to her husband after their marriage.
 Dugal may well have come from a long line of women who were individuals in their own right.
 Women who owned property separate from their husbands.
 Women who were educated and well-spoken.
 I find it more plausible that he would include daughters in his will then leave them out.
-And even if he did not - one cannot simply start adding daughters to fathers.
+And even if he did not include them - one cannot simply start adding daughters to fathers.
 That's not how genealogy works.